magmax/bbb/README.md

 ## The easy way

 1. Copy the "templates" directory content into the "templates" directory in your master installation
-1. Copy the "static" directory content into the "public_html/bbb" directory in your master installation
 1. Restart/reconfigure the master.

 Code (be careful, it can override your templates):